§ Trust Spanning Protocol (TSP) Specification

 : called by the transport layer to report events to the TSP layer, e.g. errors.
 The input to this operation is the relationship and respective event information data structure.

-For each transport mechanism supported, TSP implementations MUST instantiate these operations in a way that facilitate interoperability.
+For each transport mechanism supported, TSP implementations MUST instantiate these operations in a way that facilitates interoperability.

 § Transport Mechanism Examples